Season 1, Episode 33

 And once you’ve got that place in mind, then if you’re comfortable, certainly close your eyes.
 And let’s begin by simply bringing your awareness of as I mentioned before, your focus to yourself and to you.
 And it’s not very often that people encourage you to take time out for yourself.
 So a few seconds simply to bring yourself back to you, say hello.
 And maybe from a bird’s eye perspective, be aware of your position.
 Now you are seated.
 And allow yourself to focus on what I’m saying, perfectly normal for other thoughts to come into our mind.
 Allow them to drift away, come back to you.
 And when you are ready in your own time, begin to think of your favorite place.

 Ah, notice the colors, shapes, shadows, what you’ve seen, look around and observe the sights that surround you.
-In your own time, your own pace, begin to notice the sound that surround you in your favorite place.
-Listen, do you hear when you are healing to the sound that surround you that make this your favorite place.
-Notice the [inaudible 00:42:56].
-Notice on the sounds of you favorite place.
+In your own time, your own pace, begin to notice the sound that surrounds you in your favorite place.
+Listen, do you hear when you are healing to the sound that surrounds you that makes this your favorite place.
+Notice the sounds around you.
+Notice the sounds of your favorite place.
 Hear your favorite sounds.
 Silence.
 Sensation of your favorite space, what do you feel?
 Temperature, it’s below your feet and imagine how you feel in your favorite place.
 In your right pace.
 Wrap yourself in this sense of relaxation and wrapped in this sense and then bring yourself to this room with your eyes closed, enveloped in the same sense of calm, be aware of yourself in your chair.

 Dr. Lorne Brown: